Stockbridge-Munsee Tribal Law Library

 (2) The applicant must submit detailed written plans of the proposed purpose including area where access is needed, reason needed, and the expected length of time the permit is needed.

-(3) The Committee will make a recommendation to the Tribal Council regarding the temporary permit request.
+(3) The Committee will make a recommendation to the Tribal Council regarding the temporary permit request, and all recommended requirements therein.

 (4) The Tribal Council may instruct Forestry Staff to issue a temporary use permit subject to the conditions the Tribal Council desires.